 Is a Plantar Plate Tear Painful?

 Yes!
-The most common symptoms associated with plantar plate tears include tenderness or pain at the MTP joint, swelling and misalignment of the affected toes (5).
+The most common symptoms are tenderness or pain at the MTP joint, swelling, and misalignment of the affected toes (5).
 Pain is typically made worse when the toes meet the floor and walking.

 Can a Plantar Plate Tear Heal on its Own?